 Our ethos is to provide higher skilled employment for the people of Cornwall and so we have entry grades that allow mature students and retraining adults the opportunity to progress to higher education.

 university centre highlights

-Truro and Penwith College has a strong record of putting the student first and I am confident that our Higher Education programmes support our University students in the same manner as our provision does for Further Education students.
+Truro and Penwith College has a strong record of putting the student first and I am confident that our Higher Education programmes support our University students in the same manner.

 Andrew Smart - Programme Team Leader